 If you’re a first-year student, moving away can be terrifying.
-It’s up to you to boost the vibe of your new living space to make it as pleasant and close to that feeling of home as possible.
+It’s up to you to boost the vibe of your new living space to make it as pleasant and as close to that feeling of home as possible.
 College dorm rooms have little color and texture, so indoor plants can drastically alter the design of a room.
 They are an excellent way to make a room feel cozy and inviting.

 The best plants for your dorm room are low-maintenance plants that add flair and style to your space.
 Here are five of our favorites!